A Food Handler May Wear Fingernail Polish

 These safety and health regulations regarding fingernail polish for food handlers are designed to protect both the public and workers from potential contamination due to chipped or cracked nail polish coming into contact with foods during preparation or service.
 By following these regulations closely and regularly inspecting hands for signs of imperfections on fingernails, everyone involved in the preparation and service of foods can help ensure a safe dining experience for all customers.

-See also What To Wear With Blue Pants
+See also What Color To Wear To Court

 Considerations for Wearing Fingernail Polish as a Food Handler